TorchJD/torchjd/docs/source/examples/basic_usage.rst

 ===========

-This example shows how to use TorchJD to perform an iteration of Jacobian descent on a regression model.
+This example shows how to use TorchJD to perform an iteration of Jacobian descent on a regression model with two objectives.
 In this example, a batch of inputs is forwarded through the model and two corresponding batches of labels are used to compute two losses.
 These losses are then backwarded through the model.
-The obtained Jacboain matrix, consisting of the gradients of the two losses with respect to the parameters, is then aggregated using doc:`UPGrad <../docs/aggregation/upgrad>`, and the parameters are updated using the resulting aggregation.
+The obtained Jacobian matrix, consisting of the gradients of the two losses with respect to the parameters, is then aggregated using :doc:`UPGrad <../docs/aggregation/upgrad>`, and the parameters are updated using the resulting aggregation.